Hemizonia congesta luzulifolia

 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

 Common Name: Hayfield Tarweed

-Hemizonia congesta luzulifolia is a Annual up to 0.45 metres tall.
+Hemizonia congesta luzulifolia is an annual plant that can grow up to 0.45 metres tall.

 It has edible and miscellaneous uses.

 Disturbed sites, grassy slopes, valley bottoms, openings in chaparral and woodlands, often clayey soils, serpentine from sea level to 1000 metres[